TheCodingPanda1/pandaschedule/README.md

-# Hello Website (blank)

-This is a basic static HTML starter project you can build on however you like.
-No need to save.
-While you develop your site, your changes will happen 🪄 immediately in the preview window.
-You can upload assets like images or audio in `assets` to the left.
-The rest is up to you and your imagination.

-## What's in this project?
+## What is this project?

-← `README.md`: That's this file, where you can tell people what your cool website does and how you built it.
+Panda Schedule is a schedule organiser designed to make it easier to deliver work on time.

-← `index.html`: This is the main HTML page for your site.
+is the main HTML page for your site.

 ← `style.css`: CSS files add styling rules to your content.